Yuqiu-Yang/pMTnet_Omni_Document/docs/source/input_format/mhc.rst

         ``mouse_microglobulin``.

     Mouse Class II
         One name for the MHC would suffice.
-Our program will use the input value appended with ``_alpha`` as the name for the Alpha chain and the input value appended with ``_beta`` as the name for the Beta chain
+Our program will automatically extract the alpha and beta chain sequences from our database.

 .. list-table:: Sample Input
    :align: center